 Abstract

 Extracellular vesicles (EVs) are membrane bound particles that function in the transport of molecular cargo between cells from many species.
 Fungal EVs have been implicated in host-pathogen and pathogen-pathogen communication in some fungal diseases.
 In depth research into fungal EVs has been hindered by the lack of specific protein markers such as those found in mammalian EVs that have enabled sophisticated isolation and analysis techniques.
-Unfortunately, mammalian EV markers such as tetraspanins and ESCRT components, either have no fungal homologs or are absent in fungal EVs.
+Despite their role in fungal EV biogenesis, ESCRT proteins such as Vps23 (Tsg101) and Bro1 (ALIX) are not present as fungal EV cargo.
+Furthermore, tetraspanin homologs are yet to be identified in many fungi including the model yeast S. cerevisiae.

 In this study we performed de novo identification of EV protein markers for the major human fungal pathogen Candida albicans using label-free quantitative proteomics and adherence to MISEV2018 guidelines.
 Comparison of proteins in EVs and cell lysates from several C. albicans isolates in yeast and biofilm forms revealed 47 proteins that were consistently enriched in EVs.
-From the 47 candidates, we defined 22 putative C. albicans EV protein markers including a variety of Rho and Rab GTPases as well as the claudin-like eisosome proteins Sur7 and Evp1 (orf19.6741).
-A complementary set of 62 EV depleted proteins w selected as potential negative markers.
+From the 47 candidates, we defined 22 putative C. albicans EV protein markers including the claudin-like Sur7 family (Pfam: PF06687) proteins Sur7 and Evp1 (orf19.6741).
+A complementary set of 62 EV depleted proteins was selected as potential negative markers.
 This study is a comprehensive analysis of the protein cargo of fungal EVs and provides insights into potential functions and mechanisms of biogenesis of C. albicans EVs.
 Many of the proteins identified as putative markers are fungal specific proteins indicating that the pathways of EV biogenesis and cargo loading may be specific to fungi, and that assumptions made based on studies in mammalian cells could be misleading.
-The marker proteins for C. albicans EVs identified in this study will be useful tools for studies on EV biogenesis and cargo loading in C. albicans and potentially other fungal species, and will also assist in elucidating the role of EVs in C. albicans pathogenesis.
+The marker proteins for C. albicans EVs identified in this study will be useful tools for studies on EV biogenesis and cargo loading in C. albicans and potentially other fungal species and will also assist in elucidating the role of EVs in C. albicans pathogenesis.

 Key words